rsdoiel/antenna/snapshots.md

 <blockquote>
 <p>We have run our full suite of benchmarks and Grok 4 achieves an Artificial Analysis Intelligence Index of 73, ahead of OpenAI o3 at 70, Google Gemini 2.5 Pro at 70, Anthropic Claude 4 Opus at 64 and DeepSeek R1 0528 at 68.</p>
 </blockquote>
-<p>The timing of the release is somewhat unfortunate, given that Grok 3 made headlines <a href="https://www.theguardian.com/technology/2025/jul/09/grok-ai-praised-hitler-antisemitism-x-ntwnfb">just this week</a> after a <a href="https://github.com/xai-org/grok-prompts/commit/535aa67a6221ce4928761335a38dea8e678d8501#diff-dec87f526b85f35cb546db6b1dd39d588011503a94f1aad86d023615a0e9e85aR6">clumsy system prompt update</a> - persumably another attempt to make Grok "less woke" - caused it to start firing off antisemitic tropes and referring to itself as MechaHitler.</p>
+<p>The timing of the release is somewhat unfortunate, given that Grok 3 made headlines <a href="https://www.theguardian.com/technology/2025/jul/09/grok-ai-praised-hitler-antisemitism-x-ntwnfb">just this week</a> after a <a href="https://github.com/xai-org/grok-prompts/commit/535aa67a6221ce4928761335a38dea8e678d8501#diff-dec87f526b85f35cb546db6b1dd39d588011503a94f1aad86d023615a0e9e85aR6">clumsy system prompt update</a> - presumably another attempt to make Grok "less woke" - caused it to start firing off antisemitic tropes and referring to itself as MechaHitler.</p>
 <p>My best guess is that these lines in the prompt were the root of the problem:</p>
 <blockquote>
 <p><code>- If the query requires analysis of current events, subjective claims, or statistics, conduct a deep analysis finding diverse sources representing all parties.
 Assume subjective viewpoints sourced from the media are biased.
 No need to repeat this to the user.</code><br>